-Note: Until appropriate automation capabilities are established, the military mix calculations will be based on the most recent yearly APO/OPSNET data available.
+Note: The military mix calculations shall be based on automated capabilities; however, where automated capabilities are not available, the most recent yearly APO/OPSNET data shall be used.

-- L. For each day and the prior 364 days (i.e., use a 365 day count) calculate: - 1.
-The percent of total TRACON traffic that is: - a. air carrier and military traffic combined - b. general aviation traffic - c. air taxi traffic
+- K. For each day and the prior 364 days (i.e. use a 365-day count) calculate: - 1.
+The percent of total Approach Control traffic that is: - a. air carrier and military traffic combined - b. general aviation traffic - c. air taxi traffic

-Note: Until appropriate automation capabilities are established, the aircraft mix calculations will be based on the most recent yearly APO/OPSNET data available.
+Note: The aircraft mix calculations shall be based on automated capabilities; however, where automated capabilities are not available, the most recent yearly APO/OPSNET data shall be used.

-- Determine which of the two (i.e., air carrier and military traffic combined or general aviation traffic) constitutes a lower percentage of the total traffic. - Add the air taxi traffic to the lower of the two (i.e. air carrier and military traffic combined or general aviation traffic). - 4.
-After adding the air taxi traffic to either the air carrier and military traffic combined or general aviation traffic, calculate the percent traffic mix of the two categories of traffic (i.e. the one including air taxi and the one excluding air taxi). - Take the lower percentage of the two figures derived in (4) above and divide it by four, then multiply by the average weighted hourly count derived in (J).
+- 2. Determine which of the two (i.e. air carrier and military traffic combined or general aviation traffic) constitutes a lower percentage of the total traffic. - 3.
+Add the air taxi traffic to the lower of the two (i.e. air carrier and military traffic combined or general aviation traffic). - 4.
+After adding the air taxi traffic to either the air carrier and military traffic combined or general aviation traffic, calculate the percent traffic mix of the two categories of traffic (i.e. the one including air taxi and the one excluding air taxi). - 5.
+Take the lower percentage of the two figures derived in (4) above and divide it by four, then multiply by the average weighted hourly count derived in (I).
 This will yield the traffic mix add-on count.

-- 1. air carrier and military traffic combined = 58% - 2. general aviation traffic = 32% - 3. air taxi traffic = 10% - 4. a) general aviation (32%) + air taxi (10%) = 42% b) air carrier + military = 58%
+- 1. air carrier and military traffic combined = 58%

+- 2. general aviation traffic = 32%

+- 3. air taxi traffic = 10%

+- 4. a. general aviation (32%) + air taxi (10%) = 42%

+- b. air carrier + military = 58%

-5. The lower of the two percentages (4a or 4b) = 42%
+- 5. the lower of the two percentages (4a or 4b) = 42%

-6. Average weighted hourly count (J) = 100
+- 6. average weighted hourly count (J) = 100

+- 7. $.42 / 4 = .105 \times 100 = 10.5$

-M. Each facility:
+L. Each facility: